-An integrated course that continues THY 1104, focusing specifically on the identification and analysis of diatonic harmonic progressions and musical phrase structures of the 18th and 19th centuries.
+An integrated course that continues THY 1104, focusing specifically on the identification, analysis, and improvisation of diatonic harmonic progressions and musical phrase structures of the 18th and 19th centuries.
 Prerequisite: Completion of THY 1104 with a minimum of 70%.

 THY 2100 Aural Musicianship III